Jenny Anderson, Partner

-When Jenny isn’t crusading on behalf of her clients, she enjoys spending time with her family (including pets).
+When Jenny isn’t crusading on behalf of her clients, she spends most of her time with her family.
 She also fosters dogs for a local pet rescue and enjoys swimming, reading, and cooking.

 Prior to joining Anderson, York & Stratton as a partner, Evangeline practiced for five years as a solo family law attorney.
 She opened her practice in 2011, after being admitted to the Washington State Bar in November of 2010.
 Evangeline graduated from William Mitchell College of Law in St. Paul, Minnesota, and completed her final year at Seattle University School of Law.
 While in law school, Evangeline also earned her Masters in Gender and Women's Studies at Minnesota State University, through a unique dual degree program.